cfurrow/cfurrow.github.io/_posts/2016-10-02-phaser-js-wave-example.md

 > Is there a better way to go about this?
 > Thanks.

-What oddkraken is wondering is not possible with `Phaser.Rope` at this time.
+What /u/oddkraken is wondering is not possible with `Phaser.Rope` at this time.
 A Rope's texture ends up being "glued" to the rope object, and cannot be transformed left/right down the rope's geometry.
 Each segment of the rope is "fused" to the texture at it's x-position at creation-time, essentially.
 But, that does not mean we cannot accomplish something similar in Phaser, so I tried my hand at it.

 ## What I needed
-I could have simply tried to answer oddkraken's request, but I thought it was an interesting enough problem to try and solve myself as a full-solution.
+I could have simply tried to answer /u/oddkraken's request, but I thought it was an interesting enough problem to try and solve myself.
 The added benefit was if I could get it to work, I could simply send them the link to my fully-working code.
 To build this example, I would need some assets.
 I went to work inside of [Pyxel Edit](http://pyxeledit.com/) and built a little boat, and a spritesheet of some waves.
-I tend to make all my pixel assets in 32x32, then scale them up on export, or inside of Phaser (note: if you scale up in Phaser, you'll want to set `yourSprite.smoothed=false;` or else it'll look blurry.)
+I tend to make all my pixel assets as 32x32 images, then scale them up on export, or inside of Phaser (note: if you scale up in Phaser, you'll want to set `yourSprite.smoothed=false;` or else it'll look blurry.)

 <img src="{{this.site.url}}/images/phaser-waves/boat.png" />

 <img src="{{this.site.url}}/images/phaser-waves/wave.png" />

+Great!
+Assets done and looking pretty good.

 ## Waves need to move like waves
 Next, I needed to come up with a way to place these waves next to each other, and allow them to move independently in a "wave-like" fashion.
 Rolling and bobbing up and down.